apache/trafficserver/doc/admin-guide/logging/formatting.en.rst

 ===== ============== ==========================================================
 Field Source         Description
 ===== ============== ==========================================================
-cqu   Proxy Request  URI of the client request to |TS| (a subset of cqtx_).
-In
+cqu   Proxy Request  URL of the proxy request from |TS| to the origin.
+If a
-                     reverse proxy mode, |TS| logs the rewritten/mapped URL (according to the rules in :file:`remap.config`), not the pristine/unmapped URL. cquc  Client Request Canonical URL from the client request to |TS|.
-This field differs from cqu_ by having its contents URL-escaped (spaces and various other characters are replaced by percent-escaped entity codes). cqup  Proxy Request  Path component from the remapped client request. cqus  Client Request URL scheme from the client request. cquuc Client Request Canonical (prior to remapping) effective URL from client request. cquup Client Request Canonical (prior to remapping) path component from the client request.
+                     remap rule is used (:file:`remap.config`), the original client URL is replaced with the URL in the target of the remap rule. cquc  Proxy Request  Canonical URL from the proxy request to origin.
+This field differs from cqu_ by having its contents URL-escaped (spaces and various other characters are replaced by percent-escaped entity codes). cqup  Proxy Request  Path component from the proxy request. cqus  Proxy Request  URL scheme from the proxy request. cquuc Client Request Canonical (prior to remapping) effective URL from client request.
+                     It is possible that plugins prior to the remap phase have changed the client request, so this field may not match the original incoming client request. cquup Client Request Canonical (prior to remapping) path component from the client request.
 Compare with cqup_. cquuh Client Request Unmapped URL host from the client request.